Amazon Kindle

-Naming and evolution
+Naming and development

 In 2004, Amazon founder and CEO Jeff Bezos instructed the company's employees to build the world's best electronic reader before Amazon's competitors could.
 Amazon originally used the codename Fiona for the device.

 Branding consultants Michael Cronan and Karin Hibma devised the Kindle name.
 Lab126 asked them to name the product, and they suggested "kindle", meaning to light a fire.
 They felt this was an apt metaphor for reading and intellectual excitement.

 Kindle hardware evolved from the original Kindle introduced in 2007 and the Kindle DX (with its larger 9.7" screen) introduced in 2009.
 The DX remained the only non-6" E Ink Kindle device until the 2017 introduction of the Oasis 2.
 The range included early generation devices with a keyboard (Kindle Keyboard), devices with touch-sensitive, lighted, high-resolution screens (Kindle Paperwhite), early generations of a tablet computer with the Kindle app (Kindle Fire), and low-priced devices with a touch-sensitive screen (Kindle 7).
 However, the Kindle e-reader has often been a narrow-purpose device for reading rather than being multipurpose hardware that might create distractions while reading.
 Active Content support was introduced in 2010 only to be dropped from new Kindle devices in late 2014.
 After the first three generations, the Kindle Fire tablet branding was changed to Amazon Fire in 2014; this name change reflected their wider capabilities as an Android-derived tablet.
 Other later developments include devices with larger E Ink displays such as the Kindle Oasis 2 (2017) at 7" and the Paperwhite 5 (2021) at 6.8", as well as a device with a 10.2" screen and Wacom stylus support called the Kindle Scribe (2022).
 In 2022 Amazon also introduced the 11th gen Kindle with a 300 PPI display, ending the use of the 6" 167 PPI display that had been on every basic Kindle since 2007.
 In 2024 Amazon introduced the first color E Ink Kindle, the Kindle Colorsoft Signature Edition.
 In 2025 Amazon updated the Scribe lineup with a new design and introduced a Scribe Colorsoft model.

-Amazon has also introduced Kindle apps for use on various devices and platforms, including Windows, macOS, Android, iOS, BlackBerry 10 and Windows Phone.
+Amazon has also released Kindle apps for a wide range of devices and platforms, including Windows, macOS, Android, iOS, BlackBerry 10 and Windows Phone.
 Amazon also has a cloud reader to allow users to read e-books using modern web browsers.